diabayes package#

 v (Float) – Instantaneous fault slip rate [m/s].

-variables (Variables) – The friction coefficient mu and state parameter theta.
+variables (Variables) – The instantaneous variables.
 This argument is not used, but included for call signature consistency.

 - Returns:

-dmu – The rate of change of the friction coefficient mu [1/s]
+dmu – The rate of change of the friction coefficient [1/s]

 - Return type: